-Advice surgeries will take place over the telephone or Microsoft Teams video conference meeting.
+Advice surgeries will take place over the telephone or where possible via a Microsoft Teams video conference meeting.

 • Complete the application form - You will need to complete an Application Form.
 If there is anything you need help with, please contact the team for advice.
 If you have access requirements and need the application form in another format, please ask.